fbpx

 Do marketing attribution models tell us everything we need to know?

-By taking a holistic approach, businesses can gain a deeper understanding of their customers’ journeys.
-They can then make more informed decisions about their marketing strategies.
+By taking a holistic approach, businesses can gain a deeper understanding of their customer’s journeys.
+They can then make more informed decisions about their marketing strategies and tactics.
 Specifically, they can identify the touchpoints that are most effective at driving sales, and optimize their campaigns to improve results.

-That’s why market mix modelling exists.
-MMM helps marketers to take their attribution data and combine it with other data (like macro economic factors for example) and unravel which channels are contributing to ROI.
-So whilst marketing attribution is a critical part of any successful marketing strategy, getting attribution right is only one piece of the puzzle on the journey towards understanding the value delivered by marketing to a business.
+That’s why market mix modeling exists.
+MMM helps marketers to take their attribution data and combine it with other data (like macroeconomic factors for example) and unravel which channels are contributing to ROI.
+So whilst marketing attribution is a critical part of any successful marketing strategy, getting attribution right is only one piece of the puzzle on the journey toward understanding the value delivered by marketing to a business.

 Make better investment decisions.
 Faster.